 Be sure to include your FilmFreeway tracking I.D. number on it.

-We prefer to receive a VIMEO or other online link to your film INSTEAD OF A DVD.
+We accept VIMEO or other online link to your film.
+We do not accept DVDs.